 Luke should be turning 8 years old, but will sadly always be forever 5.
 To honour him and other children currently fighting childhood cancer, we would love you to take part in Luke’s ‘forever 5km’ of fun!

-With the ever-changing-COVID-restrictions, we feel the safest way to ensure this event goes ahead, is if it is done virtually.
-Therefore, throughout November, Luke’s birthday month, we would love you (adults & children) to complete a full 5km of fun for Luke.
-How you do this is completely your choice: by walking, running, cycling, scooting.
-You could wear rainbow colours, fancy dress, walk backwards, go on roller skates, you can complete it in any way you feel comfortable, BUT, you must, must, must, do it and have fun.
+Throughout November, Luke’s birthday month, we are asking you (adults & children), to complete a full 5km of fun for Luke.
+How you do this is completely your choice: by walking, jogging, scooting, cycling.
+You could wear rainbow colours (Luke loved a rainbow!), fancy dress, walk backwards, race on roller skates - you can complete it in any way you feel comfortable, BUT, you must, must, must, do it and have fun.
 You must smile and you must think of Luke.

-On a day of your choice in the month of November, you can even spread the 5km over a couple of days.
+On a day of your choice in the month of November, you can even spread the 5km over a number of days.